pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 Add inbound exception in the firewall of the server for TCP port 44301, where the API server is accessed.
 To do so, open Windows Defender Firewall and Advanced Security from Windows and add an Inbound Rule.
-Name it *PSTGI SPS v3 API server* for easy recognition.
-Allow traffic to the types of networks you intend to use SPS v3 on.
+Name it *PSTGI SPS Plus API server* for easy recognition.
+Allow traffic to the types of networks you intend to use SPS Plus on.

-These are all the steps needed to be configured on the server for SPS v3 to work properly.
+These are all the steps needed to be configured on the server for SPS Plus to work properly.

 ___